w3c/secure-payment-confirmation/explainer.md

-For many current online payment flows this may not be a significant concern, as the user already provides sufficient information to do this joining anyway (e.g. their address), however it could become a privacy attack if, e.g., payment tokenization becomes commonplace.
+For many current online payment flows this may not be a significant concern, as the user already provides sufficient information to do this joining anyway (e.g. their address) However, if payment methods that involve less identifying information (e.g., tokenization) become commonplace, it is important that ecosystem stakeholders take steps to preserve user privacy.
+For example:

+- Payment systems might establish rules that place limits on storage of credential ID(s) by third parties.

+- When a Relying Party assigns multiple instruments to a single SPC credential, it might choose not to share that credential ID with other parties.
+In this case, the Relying Party could still use the SPC credential itself (in either a first-party or third-party context) to authenticate the user.

+- A Relying Party (e.g., a bank) might enable the user to register a distinct SPC credential per payment instrument.
+This would not prevent the Relying Party from joining those accounts internally.

-For potential ways to defeat such an attack, [see issue 77](https://github.com/w3c/secure-payment-confirmation/issues/77).
+For potential future spec changes to defeat such an attack, [see issue 77](https://github.com/w3c/secure-payment-confirmation/issues/77).

 ### Credential ID(s) as a tracking vector